HPC-Courses/AMSC-Labs/Labs/2025-26/01-scientific_computing_tools/hpsc_tools.md

 ---
-## 5.2 spack
+## 5.2 spack (readings)
 Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
-It works on Linux, macOS, Windows, and many supercomputers.
 Spack is non-destructive: installing a new version of a package does not break existing installations, so many configurations of the same package can coexist.

 Spack offers a simple "spec" syntax that allows users to specify versions and configuration options.
 Package files are written in pure Python, and specs allow package authors to write a single script for many different builds of the same package.